a1pha23/Covid_19_data_analysis_with_panda/README.md

-# COVID-19 Data Analysis with Pandas and Matplotlib
+# COVID-19 Data Analysis with Pandas

-This project involves analyzing **COVID-19 data** using the powerful Python libraries **Pandas** and **Matplotlib**.
-The goal is to clean, manipulate, and visualize the data to derive meaningful insights.
+This project involves analyzing **COVID-19 data** using the powerful Python libraries **Pandas**.
+The goal is to clean, and manipulate the data to derive meaningful insights.

 ---